Melania Trump’s Jacket Attacked As ‘Heartless’ By Judd Apatow

-Judd Apatow took to Twitter Thursday and Friday to slam President and Melania Trump after photos of Melania on her way to Texas flooded social media and the internet.
+Judd Apatow took to Twitter on Thursday and Friday to slam the president and Melania Trump after photos of Melania on her way to Texas to tour migrant detention centers flooded social media and the internet.
 He isn’t the first to do so.

 Melania Trump has been getting lots of flack over a jacket she chose to wear when she paid a surprise visit to immigrant children who are living in a Texas detention center.
 On the back of the jacket were the words, “I REALLY DON’T CARE, DO U?”
 They are words that many found offensive given the situation of the children she was about to visit.

 CBS News reports that Apatow called it a “heartless” thing to do, tweeting, “What kind of heartless person wears that jacket?”
-He took a shot at the First Lady’s “Be Best” campaign and her stated desire to help children when he asked, “Remember when you said that was your highest priority?
+He took a shot at the first lady’s “Be Best” campaign and her stated desire to help children when he asked, “Remember when you said that was your highest priority?
 Is this the lesson you want to teach them?”

 Theories about exactly who the words were directed at ranged from the children in Texas to the press to her husband, President Donald Trump.
 Melania’s spokeswoman, Stephanie Grisham, responded to critics by saying that there was no hidden meaning in the jacket and that people should be focusing on what Mrs. Trump was doing that day, not on what she was wearing.

-To that, filmmaker Judd Apatow posted, “I am gonna visit kids in baby prisons and wear a shirt that says ‘f*** off babies.”
+To that, filmmaker Judd Apatow posted, “I am gonna visit kids in baby prisons and wear a shirt that says ‘f*** off babies.’
 I wonder if anyone will ask me about it.”

 WATCH: "Fox & Friends" host on detained children: "These aren’t our kids" https://t.co/9FUrKXLrPw pic.twitter.com/8TGbTtYE3Y